Marek-MC/Marek-MC/README.md

+Hello, and welcome to my Introductory!
-- Hello, my name is Marek Carlisle.
+- My name is Marek Carlisle.
 - I am interested in cats, code, and games.
-- You can contact me via Email at MarekCarlisle@gmail.com.
+- You can contact me via email at any time: marekcarlisle@protonmail.com

-I’m currently working on diversifying my skills, so that I can do more things with my time.
-Right now I am most interested in learning how to be a programmer, so that I can begin my rise through the corperate world, and overtake my throne!
-Eventually, I'd like to learn how to complete freelance projects, and work for a big company like Microsoft.
+- I keep a diverse Discord community, join us for some fun: https://discord.gg/cwGXgxynQr

+I am just a computer boy who loves to do computer things!
+Currently working on coding skills over time so that I may advance my career into the tech industry.
+Dreams of beaches, and hot sunny days.

 <!---
+Note from GitHub:
 Marek-MC/Marek-MC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->